-Planning a Christmas party for your Sunday School class is not easy when you have so many other activities to attend to.
-This Christmas star party will make your students feel special.
-Lesson 5 in this winter quarter is the story of the wise men.
+Session 5 in this quarter is the story of the wise men.
 Schedule a star party between lessons 4 and 5 to emphasize the Bible account.
+A Christmas star party will make your students feel special.

 If you have a large pre-primary department, ask other pre-primary teachers to join you in making this event special.
 Plan to use a classroom close to the church kitchen if you decide not to have the party in your own home.
 Read through the following activities and note what preparations you need to make ahead of time.
-If you decide to bake star cookies, you will want to have the dough mixed up and divided before the party begins.
+If you decide to bake star cookies, you will want to have the dough mixed and divided before the party begins.
 For game prizes, give star stickers or star ornaments.